Campisi / Desprez Lab

 HDeguchi@buckinstitute.org

-• Pierre-Yves Desprez, PhD Senior Staff Scientist, Scientific Consultant
+• Pierre-Yves Desprez, PhD Senior Scientist and Professor in Residence

 Dr. Pierre-Yves Desprez first joined the Berkeley National Laboratory after completion of his doctoral thesis at the University of Lyon in France.
 Dr. Desprez has been a Principal Investigator at the California Pacific Medical Center Research Institute in San Francisco since 1996.
 The Desprez laboratory is focused on helix-loop-helix transcriptional regulators, their role in regulating cancer progression, as well as on the effects of non-psychotropic cannabinoid compounds to control their expression.
-As part as the CPMC Precision Medicine Project, Dr. Desprez leads DNA/RNA sequencing and molecular profiling efforts, and, at the Buck Institute, he is a consulting scientist for the Campisi laboratory.
+As part as the CPMC Precision Medicine Project, Dr. Desprez leads DNA/RNA sequencing and molecular profiling efforts, and, at the Buck Institute, after several years as a scientific consultant, he stepped in to keep the Campisi laboratory running after Dr. Judith Campisi sadly passed away on January 19th 2024.

-• Brendan Hughes PhD Student, USC-Buck Biology of Aging Program
+• Brendan Hughes PhD candidate, USC-Buck Biology of Aging Program

-Brendan received his B.S. in biological sciences from Cal Poly, San Luis Obispo in December 2020.
-After an internship at Rubedo Life Sciences in 2019, Brendan discovered his passion for the biology of aging and is excited to continue research in this field in the Campisi lab as a PhD student studying DNA damage response in the aging brain."
+Brendan received his B.S. in biological sciences from Cal Poly, San Luis Obispo in 2020.
+After an internship at Rubedo Life Sciences, Brendan discovered his passion for the biology of aging and pursued a PhD in this field in the Campisi lab in 2022.
+Brendan proceeded to candidacy in 2024 and will finish his thesis studying DNA damage response in the aging brain and heterogeneity of senescence responses within the human body.

 BHughes@buckinstitute.org